mvdwetering/yamaha_ynca/README.md

 ### Remote entity

 The remote entity allows sending remote control codes and commands to the receiver.
-There is remote entity for each zone.
+There is a remote entity for each zone.

 The current list of commands is below, check the "commands" attribute of the remote entity for the most up-to-date version.
 Note that this command list does not take zone capabilities into account, just that there is a known remote control code for that command.